sammuelyee/docs/cartodb-editor.md

 **Tip:** You can add a description, add tags, or edit the map privacy setting directly from your maps dashboard.
 Once an initial map description and map tag is entered using this shortcut, you must click *Edit metadata* from the selected map if you need to update these attributes again.
 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/editmapmetadata_dashboard.png' | prepend: site.baseurl }}" alt="Edit Map Metadata from Dashboard" /></p>

-###Toolbars

-The toolbar is located at the top of the map editor, directly beneath your visualization name and metadata visualization option.
+###Map Toolbar

+The map toolbar includes options to add map elements (such as title, text, annotation, and image items), preview the map to configure it for desktop or mobile applications, and export a static image of your map.
+This toolbar appears above your map, from the Map View of a selected map.

 <p class="wrap-border"><img src="/img/layout/cartodb-editor/toolbar.png" alt="The toolbar" /></p>

-From this toolbar, you can accomplish a variety of visualization tasks such as add title, text, image overlays, configure your default views in the browser and for portable devices, and export static images of your map.

 #### Add Element